Top Football Movies for the Super Bowl

-Everyone can get into the Super Bowl excitement, whether you’re rooting for your favorite team, if you’re in a box pool at the office or just excited to see some funny commercials.
-While you’re hanging around waiting for kickoff, we’ve listed (in no particular order) some of the best football movies of all time to get you in the mood.
+NJ football fans have even more reason for Super Bowl excitement, as the game will be played right in our backyard this year at MetLife Stadium!
+Whether you’re rooting for your favorite team, you’re in a box pool at the office or just excited to see some funny commercials, there is something for everyone during Super Bowl week.
+While you’re hanging around this weekend, we’ve listed (in no particular order) some of the best football movies of all time to get you in the mood.

 If you're a football fan, you love a great story about the underdog.
 It doesn't get much more inspirational than a young man named Daniel "Rudy" Ruettiger, who followed his dream to play for the Notre Dame Fighting Irish.